RezzScapeAlt/NYRI4-s-Comfy-Edited/README.md

-Slightly changed version of the Comfy theme, made by NYRIA.
+Changed version of the Comfy theme, made by NYRIA.
-Just some edits for my own preferences :D
+Just edits for my own preferences :D